Zapper-fi/protocol/docs/api-intro/human-readable-transactions.md

 ### `accountsTimeline`

-Returns human-readable transactions that offer a descriptive summary of the transaction's details from one or multiple wallets, along with tokens transferred, paginated, chain-agnostic.
+The `accountsTimeline` query returns human-readable transactions that offer a descriptive summary of the transaction's details from one or multiple wallets, along with tokens transferred, paginated, chain-agnostic.
 Typically, a single transaction generates multiple timeline events: one for each wallet impacted by the transaction and one for the associated application, if any.

 ### Common Uses